lhbikos/ReC_Psychometrics/docs/06-ItemAnalExam.md

 For this particular lesson, I think some of the most meaningful practice comes from multiple choice and true/false exams that occur in your life.
 If you are in a class, see if your instructor is willing to share item analysis information that they have received.
 Learning management systems like Canvas, automatically calculate these.

 If you are an instructor, calculate and review item analysis data on your own items.
-Think about how you might improve items between exams and cconsider how the dificulty and discrimination capacity of the item changes.
+Think about how you might improve items between exams and consider how the dificulty and discrimination capacity of the item changes.